PIPES & DRUMS OF NHSCOT

 The band practices weekly.
 Practices are held on Monday evenings with beginner instruction from 6:00 PM and band practice from 7:00 PM – 9:00 PM.
 Practice is held at NHSCOT’s offices located at 25 Triangle Drive, Concord, NH.
 If you are interested feel free to visit during any of our rehearsals or contact our leaders.
 Please note this schedule is subject to change without notice.

-The Pipes & Drums of NHSCOT are available for hire for most occasions.
-We provide services for parades, weddings, parties, anniversaries, memorials, funerals, and other celebrations.
-Hire the entire band or ensembles who are outfitted in traditional Scottish highland dress, including kilts to add a memorable moment to any event.
+The Pipes & Drums of NHSCOT are available for hire for parades.
+Hire the entire band or mini-band who are outfitted in traditional Scottish highland dress, including kilts to add a memorable moment to any event.

 We do not participate in any political rallies or fundraiser for any candidate or party.

-For information on booking the band to perform at your event, please fill out the form linked below.Hire the Band
+For information on booking the band, please fill out the form linked below.Hire the Band

 Elliot Smith, Pipe Major: [email protected]